Controversies surrounding the Royal Canadian Mounted Police: Ian Bush incident

-Robert Dziekański Taser incident
+Role in the death of Robert Dziekański

-The Robert Dziekański Taser incident occurred when Dziekański, a Polish immigrant, arrived at the Vancouver International Airport on October 13, 2007.
+The death of Robert Dziekański occurred when Dziekański, a Polish immigrant, arrived at the Vancouver International Airport on October 13, 2007.
 After being released from Customs after a ten-hour delay, he became agitated and violent.
-Four RCMP officers attended to arrest Dziekański; one fired a Taser after which Dziekański fell to the ground.
+Four RCMP officers attempted to arrest Dziekański; one fired a Taser after which Dziekański fell to the ground.
 He was then pinned and handcuffed by the officers, and then Tasered repeatedly until he lost consciousness.
 Testimony from the officers differs regarding whether or not Dziekański's pulse was checked, but when paramedics arrived approximately 15 minutes later he could not be resusciated, and he was declared dead at the scene.
 Police were heavily criticized for their handling of the incident, and the incident has revived debate concerning police use of tasers in Canada.
 A public inquiry into the incident ruled Dziekański's death a homicide, and two of the officers were convicted of perjury for giving false statements to the inquiry regarding their actions in the incident.